ardumont/emacs-live-packs/README.md

 They still need some love but here they are:

 - install-packages-pack  some installation repository setup + function to install list of packages
-- pack                   not yet sorted out stuff
+- scratch-pack           not yet sorted out stuff
 - blog-pack              my blog setup to rapidly post article from org-mode
 - haskell-pack           haskell environment setup
 - orgmode-pack           some org-mode specifities